Serpent (video game)

-Serpent (かこむん蛇, Kakomunja) is a snake video game developed by Naxat Soft for the Game Boy.
-It was released in 1990 in North American and Japan.
+Serpent (かこむん蛇, Kakomunja) is a snake video game developed by Dual and published by Naxat Soft in Japan and by Taxan in North America for the Game Boy.
+It was released in 1990 in North America and Japan.

 Gameplay

 In the future, there is a sport called Serpent.
 Two fighters in serpentine robotic machines try to box each other in to win the fight.
 The serpents are detailed in the fact that they aren't just a line, giving a greater sense of realism to the game.
 Each snake has a fixed number of lives; with losing a life being a representation of "losing the war."
 The "game over" message is a simple message saying "the bitter taste of defeat" with an animated picture of a snake crying and accompanied by a melancholic music in a waltz rhythm.

 There are two modes with four difficulty levels; level 1 is considered to be the easiest (normal speed and enemy performance) while level 4 is the hardest (fast speed and enemies are likely to cheat death).
 The first mode allows players to simply compete against an opponent while the second mode brings in a series of small snakes that emerge when players take too long conquering a level.
 Missiles can be launched when the player collects them on the field.
 White numbers help the player develop a longer body while black numbers make the body shorter.

 Missiles can either make the enemy faster (black missiles) or slower (white missiles).
 Winning 7 of the 13 possible matches automatically makes the player into the "champion of serpents."